Understanding the Causes of Borderline Personality Disorder

 Brain Structure and Function

-The Amygdala, the part of the brain that processes emotions, is typically hyperactive in individuals who have BPD, leading to a heightened emotional response.
-Additionally, the prefrontal cortex (which is responsible for regulating impulses and emotions) is less active in BPD patients.
+The amygdala, the part of the brain responsible for processing emotions, tends to become hyperactive in individuals with BPD, resulting in a heightened emotional response.
+Additionally, the prefrontal cortex, which is responsible for regulating impulses and emotions, is less active in patients with BPD.
 This leads to impulsivity and emotional instability.
-Finally, the hippocampus (which manages memory and stress regulation) seems to have reduced volume in individuals with the disorder.
+Finally, the hippocampus, which is responsible for managing memory and stress regulation, appears to have a reduced volume in individuals with the disorder.

 Neurotransmitters

 Individuals with BPD show signs of altered serotonin levels.
 This is a neurotransmitter linked to mood regulation.
-Low serotonin levels contribute to heightened emotions, such as depression, aggression, and difficulty in controlling destructive urges.
-The dysregulation of dopamine, which affects an individual’s motivation, is also closely linked to the development of BPD.
-[2]
+Low serotonin levels lead to heightened emotions, including depression, aggression, and challenges in controlling destructive urges.
+Dopamine dysregulation, affecting an individual’s motivation, is also closely linked to the development of BPD [4].

-• Severe and rapid mood swings: Emotional dysregulation causes the person’s emotional state to shift quickly and unpredictably.
-Again, this is stressful for the individual, as they often can’t pinpoint why their emotions have shifted in the first place.
+- Severe and rapid mood swings: Emotional dysregulation causes the person’s emotional state to shift quickly and unpredictably.
+Again, this is stressful for the individual, as they often can’t pinpoint why their emotions have moved in the first place.

 Sociocultural Influences on BPD